Steve Winwood pays tribute to the late Spencer Davis

 Winwood said that Davis “was definitely a man with a vision, and one of the pioneers of the ‘British Invasion’ of America in the ‘60s”.

 “I never went to the US with Spencer, but he later embraced America and America embraced him,” he said.
-“I feel that he was influential in setting me on the road to becoming a professional musician, and I thank him for that.”
+“I feel that he was influential in setting me on the road to becoming a professional musician, and I thank him for that.